Towards A UV-Model of Kinetic Mixing and Portal Matter: Background and Model Setup

 The low-energy theory, at/below $\sim 10$ TeV, in now seen to have 3 relevant, but widely separated, scales: $\sim10$ TeV where a vev $\sim v_I$ breaks $2_I1_{I_Y} \to 1_D$, the usual $\sim 250$ GeV electroweak scale where $2_L1_Y\to1_{QED}$ and the $\sim $ GeV scale where $1_D$ is broken and the dark photon obtains a mass.
 We now ask: in such a setup is it possible to assign the $Y_I$ charges consistently to the various $3_c2_L1_Y2_I1_{I_Y}$ matter representations so that $Q_I=0$ holds for all SM fields while the exotic fermions carry $Q_I\neq 0$, thus allowing us to identify $Q_I$ with $Q_D$?
 As we will shortly see the answer to this question is in the affirmative.

-The first couple of sentences below should be written more clearly.
-What about: Since, as we will see, all of the fermions in the 27 of $E_6$ which transform non-trivially under $2_I$ must also have $1_{I_Y}$ charges, while the SM fermions which are singlets under $2_I$ must not receive $1_{I_Y}$ charges to avoid coupling to the dark photon, it is immediately clear that we cannot identify $1_{I_Y}$ with the $1_6$ arising from the $E_6$ breaking above.
+Since, as we will see, all of the fermions in the 27 of $E_6$ which transform non-trivially under $2_I$ must also have $1_{I_Y}$ charges, while the SM fermions which are singlets under $2_I$ must not receive $1_{I_Y}$ charges to avoid coupling to the dark photon, it is immediately clear that we cannot identify $1_{I_Y}$ with the $1_6$ arising from the $E_6$ breaking above.
 This implies that $1_{I_Y}$ is {\it not} a subgroup of $E_6$, and furthermore that the relevant GUT-like group is not the direct product $E_6 \times 1_{I_Y}$, as this would cause all fields in the 27 to have the same charge under $1_{I_Y}$. {\footnote {We note that the generator $Y_I$ does {\it not}, in fact, commute in general with those of $E_6$, so this is not just $E_6\times U(1)_{I'}$ and instead some other large unification group would be relevant at very high scales.}}.
-Hence, at higher scales $3_c2_L1_Y2_I1_{I_Y}$ (or more compactly $2_I1_{I_Y}5$) must be part of a larger group which does not contain $E_6$ as a subgroup.
-Thus, while $E_6$ has and will continue to inspire and guide us in our model construction, especially in the matter sector, it will not directly feature in the final UV aspects of the present work.
+Hence, at higher scales $3_c2_L1_Y2_I1_{I_Y}$ (or more compactly $2_I1_{I_Y}5$) must be part of a larger group, \eg, $SU(8)$, which does not contain $E_6$ as a subgroup.
+Thus, while $E_6$ has and will continue to inspire and provide us some guidance in our model construction, especially in the matter sector, it will not directly feature in the final UV aspects of the present work.
 In later work\cite{tomorrow} we will more explicitly discuss how the present framework fits into a more unified GUT-like structure.